Course Outline

 Description

-In this course you will read both canonical and contemporary short stories in order to fully understand the practice of writing a short story.
-You will write and present your own original short story and enrich your creative practice through critical reflection and discussion.
+In this course you will read a range of canonical and contemporary short stories.
+You will gain understanding of the practices of writing a short story.
+You will write and present your own original short stories and enrich your creative practice through critical reflection and discussion.

 How will this course be delivered?